Abdallahwaleed19/Abdallahwaleed19/README.md

 <h2 align="left">Hi 👋!
-My name is Abdallah and I'm a Student at Faculty of Computers & Artificial Intelligence, from Shibin Elkom</h2>
+My name is Abdallah and I'm a Student at Faculty of Computers & Artificial Intelligence and My Major is IoT & Big Data Analytics , from Shibin Elkom</h2>

 ###